valhuber/Tutorial-ApiLogicProject/Tutorial.md

 * **customize** - we will then explore some customizations already done for the API and logic, and how to debug them

 This tutorial presumes you are running in an IDE - VS Code or PyCharm.
 Projects are pre-configured for VS Code with `.devcontainer` and `launch configurations,` so these instructions are oriented around VS Code.

 &nbsp;

 [![Using VS Code](https://github.com/valhuber/apilogicserver/wiki/images//creates-and-runs-video.png?raw=true?raw=true)](https://youtu.be/tOojjEAct4M "Using VS Code with the ApiLogicServer container - click for video")

 The diagram above summarizes the create / run / customize process.
-It's a video - (right) click to view.
+It's a video - click to view.

 &nbsp;&nbsp;&nbsp;